Inhale deeply

 The burning question, however, is this: what is the point of all this regulation (where it exists)?

 Since nicotine has no recognised medical use, e-cigarettes cannot be regarded as medicines.
 How about consumer products?
 It seems they are by default coming to be regarded under that heading – you can pick up your weekly vape supplies from your friendly local vape shop, no questions asked as long as you look over eighteen.
 Tobacco products then?
-That is indeed what they are – the nicotine in e-liquids is derived from tobacco.
+That is indeed what they are: the nicotine in e-liquids is derived from tobacco.
 (We’ll exclude from this discussion non-nicotine e-cigarettes.)

-Therefore, it’s an indulgence to smokers and a tacit collusion with them, that because e-cigarettes can be presented as mimicking some of the behaviours and effects of smoking – the ‘throat hit’, hand-to-mouth gestures, the plume of vapour, etc., – they are lauded as being in a different category from medicinal nicotine.
+Therefore, it’s an indulgence to smokers and a tacit collusion with them, that because e-cigarettes can be presented as mimicking some of the behaviours and effects of smoking – the ‘throat hit’, hand-to-mouth gestures, the plume of vapour, etc., – they’re lauded as being in a different category from medicinal nicotine.

 But whereas the effects of medicinal nicotine are largely benign (apart from skin irritation from the patches and jaw ache from the chewing gum) it’s no more than a fond hope that e-cigarettes are harmless.
 Only time will tell.

-Under these circumstances, in the meantime they should be considered as the tobacco products they are and regulated in the same way.
+Under these circumstances, in the meantime they should be considered as the tobacco products they are, and regulated in the same way.

 So now the question can be re-phrased: what’s the point of regulating tobacco products?

 Age restrictions in the UK are meant to protect youngsters from starting to smoke before they reach 18.
 They’re unenforceable, of course.
-This is shown by the alarming statement that ‘Tens of thousands of children take up the deadly addiction (smoking) every year.’
-(Source: ASH daily news, 2 July 2017.)
+This is shown by the alarming statement that, ‘Tens of thousands of children take up the deadly addiction (smoking) every year.’
+(Source: ASH Daily News, 2 July 2017.)

 But if we suppose that age restrictions do work and no one tries smoking before the legal age, would there overall be fewer smokers?
 Probably.
 But if this indeed turns out to be the case, in our hypothetical totally law-abiding society, if young people only start smoking when they’re allowed to, there would still be a huge number of smokers.